tjn2124/List-Library/README.md

 # List-Library

-A static C library that implements a singly linked list and various functions to manipulate singly linked lists such as:
+A static C library that implements a singly linked list and various functions to manipulate those lists with the following functions:

 - Add a node to front of list with addFront().
 - Traverse nodes in list with traverseList().